Adiabatic ground state preparation of fermionic many-body systems from a two-body perspective

-where $\n_{i\sigma} = \ata{i\sigma}{i\sigma}$; $h$, $j_\uparrow$, $j_\downarrow$ and $U\leq0$ are real constants; and we set $j_\uparrow = j_{13} = -j_\downarrow$.
-The discrete symmetry we will keep track of is the reflection of sites $1 \leftrightarrow 3$.
-It is exact when $U_1=U_3$, and we will later consider cases where $U_1$ and $U_3$ are slightly different, breaking the symmetry.
-We assume $j>0$ throughout. \paragraph{The case $U = 0$} Let us first consider $U_1=U_3=0$.
+Let us first consider $U_1=U_3=0$.
 For $j_13=j$, the one-body kinetic energy terms for spin up have two degenerate ground states, at energy $E_{{\rm kin}\up}=-j$.
 For $j_{13}<j$, the unique ground state is symmetric (S), while for $j_{13}>j$ the ground state is anti-symmetric (A).
 This makes clear that the ground state for one spin-up and one spin-down particle is symmetric for $j_{13}<j$ but antisymmetric for $j_{13}>j$.
 Turning on $U<0$ will shift the S-A transition to lower values of $j_{13}$.
-The Hartree-Fock mean field solution follows this trend but we will see that there are values of $j_{13}$ where Hartree-Fock places the ground state in the wrong symmetry sector. \paragraph{The case $U<0$: tracing the ground state of $\mt H$}
+The Hartree-Fock mean field solution follows this trend but we will see that there are values of $j_{13}$ where Hartree-Fock places the ground state in the wrong symmetry sector.